rahulthakkar796/escrow-service-generator/README.md

 # escrow-service-generator
-Node module that provides basic smart contrcats to create an escrow service using ERC20 tokens as a payment method, It provides implementations of ERC20 token,Milestone contract,Vault contract and receive contrcat, you can use this contrcats as a reference to implemet en escrow service according to your logic
+Node module that provides basic smart contrcats to create an escrow service using ERC20 tokens as a payment method, It provides implementations of ERC20 token,Milestone contract,Vault contract and receive contrcat, you can use these contracts as a reference to implement en escrow service according to your logic

 ### Installation